Proto-Germanic language: Pre-Proto-Germanic (Pre-PGmc)

-This stage began with the separation of a distinct speech, perhaps while it was still forming part of the Proto-Indo-European dialect continuum.
-It contained many innovations that were shared with other Indo-European branches to various degrees, probably through areal contacts, and mutual intelligibility with other dialects would have remained for some time.
+This stage began with the separation of a distinct speech, perhaps while it still formed part of the Proto-Indo-European dialect continuum.
+It contained many innovations that were shared with other Indo-European branches to various degrees, probably through areal contacts, and mutual intelligibility with other dialects would remain for some time.
 It was nevertheless on its own path, whether dialect or language.